 For Sensitivity Index, livelihood, ecology and population are three aspects that being considered.
 Based on the sensitivity assessment, Pekalongan Selatan is the most sensitive sub-district with 0.60 sensitivity index, due to the fact that the area is the center for batik industry and agricultural land in the city.
 As one of the major industries in Pekalongan, disruption to the sustainability of Batik industry could affect the economic condition of batik workers in particular and the city's income in general.
 Climate-related disaster could affect batik industry either by flooding the industrial area or contamination of immersion water from flood water.
 Meanwhile inundation from flash flood in agricultural area could leads to a severe failed harvesting.
-The second most sensitive sub-district is Pekalongan Utara with 0.48 sensitivity index attributed to the fact that majority of the sub-district's population works in fisheries sector, which at risk of economic losses from the loss of brackish water fish pond, damage to their house as well as changing fishing pattern and location17.
+The second most sensitive sub-district's population works in fisheries sector, which at risk of economic losses from the loss of brackish water fish pond, damage to their house as well as changing fishing pattern and location17.